-Join Jim LaPier for an in-depth discussion in this video Attributes and snapping, part of Up and Running with Vectorworks.
+Join Jim LaPier for an in-depth discussion in this video Attributes and snapping, part of Learning Vectorworks (2014).

 …We are just about ready to create our geometry and…all geometry has certain attributes or characteristics.…These include things like fill,…line weight as well as more geometric properties like points and vertices.…Vectorworks allows us to change some of the attributes and…use others in our drafting in design.…First is the attributes pallet which we'll find here.…If no objects are selected, this is the default value for…any new objects we create.…At the top is the fill of the objects and below is the pencil for the objects.…For the fill, we can choose a solid pattern fill, patterns, hatches or…any other images that we'd like to fill our object.…

 Once we choose a category of fill we can use the dropdown to…set a specific pattern.…Pen style is similar once we select a line type,…we could again find a specific line type that we want to use.…Any new objects we create will be created with these properties.…If you notice in both the fill and pen settings, there is an option for…Class Style.…This will inherit any attributes from whatever class attributes are already set.…